Parmesan Spaghetto Recipe

 3- Set aside the whey deposited in the lower part for the spaghetti and discard the fat accumulated in the upper part.
 Get the PVC or silicone tubes of 0.5 cm in diameter and 2 m long and 1 syringe with a nozzle 0.3 cm in diameter ready.
 Read Agar Agar Spaghetti if this is your first time making agar agar spaghetti.

 4- Put the Parmesan whey in a saucepan, dissolve the agar agar and bring it to the boil, stirring constantly with a beater.
+If you have a Thermomix, use it for this recipe.
+You can mantain the temperature of the preparation high enough so the solution doesn't solidify while you are filling silicone tubes.

 6- Fill the syringe and with it fill the tubes, which will have been rolled and secured with a little adhesive tape for greater comfort.